 The Phoenix Safe Company shop is hard to miss: Painted on the large glass window is a figure of a strange looking bird, with white feathered wings outstretched and surrounded by bright orange flames.
 The name of the shop in large orange letters above it.
 But inside it's small - just a showroom and a door that's ajar to a small back room.
-On the wall of the showroom there's a big ornate wooden crucifix.
-Through the doorway to the back room I can see a smaller one mounted on the office wall, as well as a large black floor safe.
+On the wall of the showroom there's a big ornate wooden crucifix, above a long antique wooden dresser covered with flickering candles in tall painted jars bearing the names of Christian angels and saints.
+Through the doorway to the back room I can see a smaller crucifix mounted on the office wall, as well as a large black floor safe.
 But I can't see all the way inside to tell if there's anyone in there.
 In the showroom, at the front desk, is a well-dressed old man with thinning white hair and a big smile.
 He seems genuinely excited to chat about locks and safes.